foodRev/foodRev-Web-App/README.md

 `devappserver.py app.yaml`

+When running locally, be sure to add the following requirements:

+`pip install -r requirements.txt -t lib`

 ## Deploying

 Run the following from the root directory of the project:

 `gcloud app deploy`

-## Add pip requirements
-When running locally, be sure to run the following:

-`pip install -r requirements.txt -t lib`